AdobeDocs/frameio-api/src/pages/guides/Custom Actions/index.md

 | `workspace.id`       | The unique identifier of the Workspace the Action belongs to.
 It is always the same for a given Action. |
 | `data`| Object containing key-value pairs denoting the name of each form element and the value selected. |

-## Actionable Reources: Files, Folders & Version Stacks

-Given the separation of concerns between different asset types in Frame.io V4, there is new behavior you may want consider when interpreting the resouce ID recieved in your Action's payload.
-The use-cases for individual Files is straight-forward, as the ID will reflect the File the Action was executed on.
-Likewise for Folders, you'll be recieving the ID for the Folder which the Action was executed on; depending on your usecase you may want to use the Folder ID to make subsequent calls to the Frame.io API as-is, interacting with the Folder resource itself.
-Alternatively, you may want to get the children of that Folder in order to perform further processing on the assets within.
-Finally, when an action is Executed on a Version Stack, your payload will contain the 'Head Asset', which is the top most File in the Stack and is therefore shown in the Frame.io UI.
-Looking ahead we plan to offer additional resources for you to develop Actions against, including V4-specific features like Collections.
-Be sure to [reach out to us](https://forum.frame.io/) with your ideas and use-cases to help inform our prioritizaion.

 ## Interactions, Retries and Timeouts

 The `interaction_id` is a unique identifier to track an Action's execution as it evolves over time.
 The ID persists throughout any sequence of an Action, including callback forms.
 If a response to the User is not required, simply return a 200 status code and the interaction is done.
 We recommend including information about the result of the interaction, such as a success (displayed in the UI as a toast) or error (dismissable modal) message.